3D Audio Formats in 2025 — What You Need to Know

 Key 3D audio formats — quick overview

-Below are the major formats used in 2025 with short notes on use cases, strengths, and practical limits.
+A list of the main formats used for spatial audio with use cases, strengths, and practical limits.

 Strengths